UNIVERSITY WILL HAVE A TOTAL OF $131.7 MILLION OF RATED DEBT OUTSTANDING

 2011, the University received $79.0 million, a decrease of $16.7 million or 17.5

-revenue gap, including division cuts and an early retirement program.
-The
+including division cuts and an early retirement program.
+The efforts drove the

-efforts drove the improvement in operating performance for FY 2010 and should
+improvement in operating performance for FY 2010 and should keep FY 2011

-keep FY 2011 performance at least balanced.
-We expect the University to continue
+performance at least balanced.
+Management anticipates that the University will

-to produce favorable operating performance driven by tuition and auxiliary fee
+to continue to produce favorable operating performance driven by tuition and

 Moody's currently maintains an Aaa issuer rating for the State of Iowa, with a

 stable outlook.
 The rating is based on the State's debt levels that are amongst

 the lowest in the nation and limits growth in fixed costs; it also has a